Lysenthia/space-explorer/README.md

 #### How to play (CLI)
 1. Ensure Java 11 is installed on the machine
 2. Open zip folder in terminal window
-3. Start the game by calling `java -jar game_cli.jar` in the terminal
+3. Start the game by calling `rvo16_hoo42_SpaceExplorersCLI.jar` in the terminal
 4. Enter the number of days to play for
 5. Select the crew members that you want by entering the corresponding numbers in a single line
 6. The game now begins in orbit around the sun.
 Entering the corresponding numbers in a single line, you may now: